containernetworking/cni.dev/README.md

 To create a new version from the current main branch, the process is as follows.

 For this example, v0.8.7 is the current main branch version, and will be frozen into its own version.
-The new version for the site’s main branch will be v0.8.8.
+The new version for the site’s main branch will be v0.8.8, but will be listed as `Current`.

 ### Create new branch & update version